-Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' of the Independent Auditors' Report of even date to the members of KSS Limited on the financial statements for the year ended March 31, 2019
+Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' of the Independent Auditors' Report of even date to the members of KSS Limited on the financial statements for the year ended March 31, 2020.

 - i.
 In respect of the company's fixed assets: - a) The company has maintains proper records showing full particulars including quantitative details and situation of the fixed assets - b) The Company has regular programme of physical verification of its fixed assets at reasonable intervals.
 According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - ii.
 The Company is a service company.
 Accordingly, it does not hold any physical inventories.
-Thus, paragraph 3(ii) of the Order is not applicable to the company. - iii.
-According to the information and explanations given to us, The Company has granted loans to corporate covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act').
+Thus, paragraph 3(ii) of the Order is not applicable to the company. - According to the information and explanations given to us, The Company has granted loans to corporate covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act').

-(Amount in Lakhs)

-S.No.
-Name of Company Opening Balance Loan given Closing Balance 1.
-Birla Gold and Precious Metals Limited 738.68 6.00 0.17 744.51 2.
-K Sera Sera Digital Cinema Limited 0.84 319.05 79.58 240.30
+Amount in Lakhs S.No.
+Name of Company Opening Balance • 1 0 / Closing Balance 1.
+Birla Gold and Precious Metals Limited 744.51 Nil 131.66 612.85 2.
+K Sera Sera Digital Cinema Limited 240.30 170.47 114.31 296.47

 - a) The terms and conditions of the grant of such loans are, in our opinion, prima facie, not prejudicial to the company's interest. - b) The Schedule of repayment of principal and payment of interest has been stipulated and repayments of principal amounts and interest have been regular as per the stipulations. - c) There are no overdue amounts remaining outstanding as at the year end. - iv.
 In our opinion and according to the information and explanations given to us, provisions of section 186 of the Act in respect of loans and advances given, investments made and, guarantees given has been complied with by the Company.
 The provisions of section 185 in respect of loans to directors including entities in which they are interested and provisions of section 186 with respect to securities given are not applicable to the Company and hence not commented upon - v.
 The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable. - vi.
-Maintenance of cost recordshas not prescribed by the Central Government the maintenance under section 148(1) of the Act, for business activities carried out by the Company.
-Thus, reporting under the said clause is not applicable to the company
+Maintenance of cost records has not prescribed by the Central Government the maintenance under section 148(1) of the Act, for business activities carried out by the Company.
+Thus, reporting under the said clause is not applicable to the company vii. (a) According to the information and explanation given to us and records examined by us, the company is generally regular in depositing undisputed statutory dues including provident fund, employees' state , income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities.